biolink/biolink-model/docs/TranslatorMinimal.md

  * [has plasma membrane part](has_plasma_membrane_part.md) - Holds between a cell c and a protein complex or protein p if and only if that cell has as part a plasma_membrane[GO:0005886], and that plasma membrane has p as part.
  * [has real world evidence of association with](has_real_world_evidence_of_association_with.md) - this means that the assertion was derived by applying statistical and machine learning models to clinical data such as EHR data, survey data, etc
  * [homologous to](homologous_to.md) - holds between two biological entities that have common evolutionary origin
- * [id](id.md) - A unique identifier for an entity.
-Must be either a CURIE shorthand for a URI or a complete URI
  * [in cell population with](in_cell_population_with.md) - holds between two genes or gene products that are expressed in the same cell type or population
  * [in complex with](in_complex_with.md) - holds between two genes or gene products that are part of (or code for products that are part of) in the same macromolecular complex mixin
  * [in pathway with](in_pathway_with.md) - holds between two genes or gene products that are part of in the same biological pathway